-In her later years she had devoted her time to projects related to the Ronald Reagan Library in Simi Valley, California, individual liberty; promoting where she served on the board of the Ronald Reagan Presidential Foundation.
+In recent years, she had devoted her time to projects related to the Ronald Reagan Library in Simi Valley, California, where she served on the board of the Ronald Reagan Presidential Foundation.

 The foundation is a non-profit, non-partisan organization dedicated christen USS Ronald Reagan in Newport News, Virginia.
-She returned to the Hampton Roads area July 12, 2003 to attend the Reagan in Norfolk, Virginia.
+She returned to the Hampton Roads area July 12, 2003 to attend the commissioning of USS Ronald Reagan in Norfolk, Virginia.